andreea-sandru/BOOK-ME/DevsReadme.md

 **- HomePage:**

-   - *Reserved Page*: this already has info in the database ("reserved_books") which contains all books that are reserved, along with the reservedUserId
+- **Reserved Page**: this already has info in the database ("reserved_books") which contains all reserved books, along with the reservedUserId

-          - next: show only the books that the current user has reserved
+   - next: show only the books that the current user has reserved with a **RecyclerView**

     (or, easier: add to the userObject a list of reservedBooks: when he reserves a book: add it to the list -> then show this list in the RecyclerView in Reserved Page)

-   - *Available Page*: this has already all info; next: add filter option
+- **Available Page**: this has already all info; next: add filter option

 **- Manage Books:**

-    - this has only the *ADD BOOK* option
+  - this has only the **ADD BOOK** option

   - next:

       - show all reserved books with a **RecyclerView**  ("reserved_books" in the db)

       - show all available books with another **RecyclerView** ("available_books" in the db)